poliastro/poliastro/docs/source/user_guide.rst

 Planet Kernel (SPK) files, part of NASA's SPICE toolkit.
 This means that we can query the position and velocity of the planets of the Solar System.

-The :py:class:`poliastro.twobody.ephem.Ephem` class allows us to retrieve a planetary orbit using low precision ephemerides available in Astropy and an :py:mod:`astropy.time.Time`:
+The :py:class:`poliastro.ephem.Ephem` class allows us to retrieve a planetary orbit using low precision ephemerides available in Astropy and an :py:mod:`astropy.time.Time`: